bioelectronics-mit/bioelectronics-website-content/content/post/2024-06-07_Pema-McGovernFellowship/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-Congratulations to Sharm for being awarded the Lore Harp McGovern 25th Anniversary Postdoctoral Fellowship!
+Congratulations to Pema for being awarded Friends of McGovern Fellowship!